Oniel Bebeshito

 Oniel Ernesto Columbie Campos (Bebeshito)Photo © Facebook of the artist.

 The singer has proven to be very active on social media, where he shares his releases, personal moments, and his evolution as an independent artist.
-With over a million followers on Instagram, Bebeshito uses these platforms to maintain a close connection with his audience.
+With more than a million followers on Instagram, Bebeshito uses these platforms to maintain a close connection with his audience.
 On several occasions, he has expressed his commitment to "make the world shout his name" and his desire to become a global star.

-Highlighted discography:
+Featured discography: